marcopaglio/kip-sequential/README.md

 On Windows I experimented that MSVC (*v.14.4x* under *Visual Studio 2022 v17.0*, with both MSVC and Clang compilers) works with steadiness, therefore `high_resolution_clock` is usable; while MinGW (*v.11.0 w64*) doesn't guarantee steadiness, hence `steady_clock` is better.<br>

 Given the aim of the project, the timer starts just before the `convolution` method call and ends as soon as the processing finishes.
-Actually, each image is processed multiple times (e.g. 3) to reduce external system overheads and get a more reliable time measurement.
+Actually, each image is processed `3` times to reduce external system overheads and get a more reliable time measurement.
 Other irrelevant parts of the main code, such as loading/storing images and kernel construction, are not time-measured.

 #### Kernel Dimensions